ankitbioinfo/nico_tutorial/README.md

 By default, the tutorial generates all the figures both in the respective directory and inside the notebook.
 Please refer to the documentation for details on functions and parameters.

 ### Running NiCo for sequencing based spatial technologies
-To run the NiCo on cerebellum data from Slide-seqV2 technology [data is taken from figure 3 of Cable, D. M. et al. Nature methods 19, 1076–1087 (2022)]
+To run the NiCo on cerebellum data from Slide-seqV2 technology [data is taken from figure 3 of Cable, D. M. et al. Nature methods 19, 1076–1087 (2022)]. <br>
-The NiCo niche detection and covariation analysis task is shown in following jupyter notebook. nico_analysis_lowres_seq_tech.ipynb
+The NiCo niche detection and covariation analysis task is shown in following [jupyter notebook](nico_analysis_lowres_seq_tech.ipynb)

 ## Documentation